 Personally, I have never been wealthy, but if I were to come into money – albeit my own hard work or simply good fortune – I’d like to think I was entitled to keep my property.
 That’s capitalism, the Bill of Rights, in a nutshell.
 It’s also our forefathers’ charter against excessive government, otherwise known as socialism.
 You work…you earn.
 You innovate…you earn.
 You make your own choices…you control your own destiny.
-You should not be trapped by the glass ceiling of progressivism…the leviathan of liberalism that chooses to limit our potential, to tax one man more than another, one business or product more than the next.
+You should not be trapped by the glass ceiling of progressivism and ransomed to a federal leviathan of economic redistribution that chooses to limit our potential, to tax one man more than another, one business or product more than the next.
 How is that synonymous with liberty, let alone equal protection under the law?
 It’s not.
 The Government was not erected to run your life – to tell you what to eat, think, or do – merely to preserve your rights, this country, and the indelible institution of freedom.
 Though necessary safety nets are in place to help us when we fall, to help us get back on our feet, our survival, our success, is ultimately our responsibility.

 Whether we like it or not, there will always be those individuals blessed with more ability, fortune or fame.
 That’s life.
 It’s not, nor will it ever be, fair.
 Why do people get cancer?
 Why are the guilty set free?
 Why do I drive a Pinto instead of a Porsche?
 Why?
 There comes a time when people must stop pointing the finger of envy at others…legal corporations, wealthy Americans…and start pointing the finger of self-realization at themselves.
 Beyond the glitz and glamor, there are many levels of success and affluence.
 And if you don’t fully appreciate America – the opportunity and securities available within – I freely invite you to visit any number of third world countries where drinkable water and free speech are subject to interpretation.
 Perhaps then you will appreciate the warmth of your bed, the food on your table, the smile on your child’s face.